vercel/styled-jsx/readme.md

 )
 ```

+To consume the styles in your component you can import them from your CSS file and render them using a `<style jsx>` tag.
+Remember to add the `global` prop if you want your styles to be global.

 To use this feature you need to register the loader in your webpack config file, before `babel-loader` which will then transpile the styles via `styled-jsx/babel`

 ```js